 Rivera, Halladay, Martinez, Mussina Elected To Baseball's Hall Of Fame

-Mariano Rivera, the New York Yankee closing pitcher who posted a record 652 saves over his 19-year career, is the first player to be unanimously selected for Major League Baseball's Hall of Fame.
+Mariano Rivera, the New York Yankees' closing pitcher who posted a record 652 saves over his 19-year career, is the first player to be unanimously selected for Major League Baseball's Hall of Fame.

 Two other pitchers, the late Roy Halladay and Mike Mussina, and slugger Edgar Martinez were also elected.

 Rivera received all 425 votes cast by the Baseball Writers Association of America.
-The stars all received 75 percent of the ballots cast.
+The stars all received at least 75 percent of the ballots cast.
 Players must be retired for five years to be eligible for the honor.

-In 2014, Rivera told NPR that, as he grew up in poverty in Panama, he had far different expectations from life.
+In 2014, Rivera told NPR that as he grew up in poverty in Panama, he had far different expectations from life.

 "I wanted to be a mechanic.
 So I would have saved all the money that I make to open my own shop," he said.